raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

     end
     ```
 5. Now press **play** and you should hear both threads playing at the same time.

 ## Step 7: Live code!

-Sonic Pi v2.0 has been developed to be a platform for the live coding of music, so that the code can be manipulated, changed and adapted in real time; this means coders can perform their code rather than playing pre-written programs.
+Sonic Pi has been developed to be a platform for the live coding of music, so that the code can be manipulated, changed and adapted in real time; this means coders can perform their code rather than playing pre-written programs.
 Why not have a go?

-### Activity checklist:

 1. In a new workspace tab type: